New Year Brings New Coordinated System for Helping Trafficked and Exploited Victims

 She received her Bachelor of Social Work degree, Masters of Social Work with a concentration in Social Policy and Administration and Masters of Public Administration from Florida State University.
 In 2016, the FSU College of Social Work recognized Ms. Metcalf with the prestigious Distinguished Young Alumni Award.

 Dianne Williams-Cox has been selected to serve as the Open Doors Statewide Assistant.
 Dianne has worked in the private, public and international sector over the past 30 years.
 She is a Project Management Professional and brings a wealth of experience in business analysis, contract management and planning and implementation.
 She has a Bachelor of Science degree in Data Technology Processing from Florida Agricultural and Mechanical University, a Public Management certification from Florida State University and an MBA from Nova Southeastern University.

 Both Robyn and Dianne will work closely with Linda Alexionok, Voices for Florida president.
-Roy Miller, president of The Children’s Campaign, who co-envisioned Open Doors with Dr. Lawanda Ravoira, will serve as senior advisor.
+Roy Miller, president of The Children’s Campaign, who co-envisioned the Open Doors Outreach Network with Dr. Lawanda Ravoira, will serve as senior advisor.